fanhh/cse15llab5/README.md

 Response from a TA
 Body:

-Hello!
-To better understand the issue, could you please run your Java program directly from the terminal with the command java square_number and share the output?
-This might give us more detailed error information.
-Additionally, ensure the file number.txt is in the same directory as your Java program and check its contents to confirm it only contains a number.
+Hello! ensure the file number.txt is in the same directory as your Java program and check its contents to confirm it only contains a number.

 Follow-up Post from the Student
 Body: